 It never fails.
-Whenever I speak with friends who aspire to be successfully self-employed, one of the first questions is, “How do you find your clients?”
+Whenever I speak with friends who aspire to be successfully self-employed, one of the first questions is, “How do you find your freelance writing clients?”

 One of my best attributes is that I can schmooze.
 Another is that when I find something that works, I’m smart enough to keep doing it.

-That’s how I developed my conference and trade-show strategy for finding new clients.
+That’s how I developed my conference and trade-show strategy for finding new freelance writing clients

-And while most conferences have been forced to go virtual over the last year during the pandemic, many are expected to return in the near future as the vaccine distribution continues to ramp up here in the US.
-That means now is the perfect time to start planning to utilize this tactic.
+And while most conferences went virtual or hybrid due to the pandemic, many are expected to return to in-person at least somewhat.
+This is the perfect time to start planning to utilize this tactic.

 Furthermore, you can even apply many of these strategies to virtual conferences as they also offer online networking opportunities!